 We now use figs. 3 and 4 to compare the min-max and robust-satisficing decision methodologies, identifying situations in which they agree or disagree.
 We explained earlier that min-max and robust-satisficing require different judgments to be made by the decision maker.
 Min-max requires specification of worst case probability estimates, which is equivalent to assessing a maximum possible uncertainty (vertical axis).
-Robust-satisficing requires identification of a worst acceptable outcome (horizontal axis).
+Robust-satisficing requires identification of a worst acceptable outcome, or at least delimiting the range of worst acceptable outcomes (horizontal axis).
 Let $U{\text{max}}$ denote the min-max assessment of the maximum uncertainty, and let $PW_c$ denote the robust-satisficing lowest acceptable PW.